MicrosoftDocs/azure-devops-docs/docs/work/track/build-test-integration.md

 <img src="_img/query-build-integration-bugs-linked-test-cases.png" alt="List bugs and the test cases that test them" style="border: 2px solid #C3C3C3;" />

 > [!NOTE]
 >You can't construct a query that shows a hierarchical view of Test Plans, Test Suites, and Test Cases.
 These items aren't linked together using parent-child link types.
-You can [view the hierarchy through the Test Plans page of the Test hub](../../test/create-a-test-plan.md).
+You can [view the hierarchy through the **Test>Test Plans** page](../../test/create-a-test-plan.md).

 ## Build and test data fields